BiomedSQL: Text-to-SQL for Scientific Reasoning on Biomedical Knowledge Bases: Analysis

 For EX, performance across SQL categories remains relatively stable across prompting strategies.
-As anticipated, models struggle most with \textit{Join}, \textit{Similarity Search}, and \textit{Multi-Filter} queries, which require multi-table reasoning, implicit filtering, or fuzzy matching, all challenges for current LLMs.
+As anticipated, models struggle most with \textit{Join}, \textit{Similarity Search}, and \textit{Multi-Filter} queries, which require multi-table reasoning, implicit filtering, or fuzzy matching.
 Surprisingly, \textit{Select} queries also show mid-range performance; however, this category includes a large portion of questions in BiomedSQL, so mean-level performance is expected.
+For RQR, BMSQL exhibits the most balanced performance across categories, likely due to its ability to: (1) apply domain-specific instructions (e.g., p-value thresholds, trial status), (2) compare thresholded vs. unthresholded results, (3) refine queries via execution feedback.
+This reinforces the benefits of multi-step pipelines in biomedical reasoning.